 Hysterectomy and Myomectomy

 A hysterectomy is an operation designed to address problems that occur in the female reproductive system.
-The procedure may involve removal of all of a woman’s reproductive organs (uterus, ovaries and cervix) or just one or two problematic areas.
-Hysterectomies are typically used to treat cancer, endometriosis, uterine fibroids, chronic pelvic pain and bleeding, polyps, uterine prolapse or adenomyosis (thickening of the uterus).
+The procedure may involve the removal of all of a woman’s reproductive organs (uterus, ovaries, and cervix) or just one or two problematic areas.
+Hysterectomies are typically used to treat cancer, endometriosis, uterine fibroids, chronic pelvic pain and bleeding, polyps, uterine prolapse, or adenomyosis (thickening of the uterus).

 What’s the Problem?